malidoost/DSAG-3DUNet/README.md

    - "evalnewpath_scr.py": Evaluate (the novel defined) pathways per side effect and their corresponding phenotypes and produce the evaluation plots.
 - Important Note: Make sure to update the directory paths in all scripts to match your local environment before running them.
 - You can find the PathFX outcome for the drug Alteplase, as an example, in the "pathfx/results/" directory, which represents our final analysis results.

-## Citation

-If you use this code or the associated research in your work, please consider citing our manuscript:

-Alidoost, Mohammadali and Wilson, L. Jennifer, "Preclinical Side Effect Prediction through Pathway Engineering of Protein Interaction Network Models", In Preparation.